RAJI-Zakaria/Mastering_Next.js_13_with_TypeScript/README.md

 - ===> Thats why Nextjs is Fast, isn't that soo COOOOL !! :)
 - Note : if you are not convinced yet, you can simply check your network tab in developer tools.

+# Programmatic Navigation
+- sometimes we need to navigate based on click actions...
+- we need to use